-“We produced first samples for the coat, in a striking red wool melton, and then returned for a second focus group,” remembers Lisa.
-“To perfect the fit, we took in toiles of the coat for staff to try, and then made final adjustments.
-Our design for bespoke gilt buttons and a specially commissioned crest – based on King Henry VIII’s Tudor Rose – became an important element of the range.
+“We produced first samples, in a striking red wool melton, with dark blue velvet ribbon trim, and then returned for a second focus group with toiles for staff to try,” remembers Lisa.
+Our design for bespoke gilt buttons and a specially commissioned crest – based on King Henry VIII’s Tudor Rose – became an important element.
 The design had to be approved by HM The Queen.
-And to give the coat an even more luxurious look, a rich dark blue velvet ribbon trim was added around the hem and the cuffs.”

 JSD designed the dark green gilet for kitchen staff in a quilted fireproofed fabric, trimmed with velvet and gilt buttons, and with the same Tudor Rose wired crest.
 Hampton Court Palace also agreed to our suggestion of a neat, long-line waistcoat, in red and black with gold piping, for added warmth,.

 Discussions at the staff focus groups also identified the need for a tailored summer coat, with showerproof finish and removable lining, to be worn when the temperatures soar.